 Corticosteroids mimic the body’s natural hormones to reduce inflammation from allergies and conditions such as asthma.

 Although some doctors also prescribe corticosteroids for COPD, the evidence supporting their use for this condition is mixed.
-Research from 2012 suggests that they are ineffective as the sole treatment for COPD.

 Corticosteroids come in oral, inhaled, and intravenous (IV) formulations.
 Specific corticosteroids that doctors may prescribe as a breathing treatment include:

 Doctors often combine corticosteroids with long-acting beta2-agonists.
 This treatment approach is called combination therapy.

 Antimicrobial drugs, which include antibiotics and antifungal medications, fight pathogens that infect the airways.